 There’s even a whole town in WA, filled with painted fibre-glass sheep.

-If there’s one place in particular that’s been flying under the radar when it comes to its street art scene, it’s Perth.
+One city that flies under the radar when it comes to its street art scene is Perth.

 However, this hasn’t always been the case.

 Although the street art in Perth is next level, some questionable decisions in the name of art have been made over the years.

 This has led to a weird juxtaposition of some fantastic urban murals, sometimes right next to well… you can only describe them as public monstrosities.

 However, most are quite lovely and have interesting stories behind them.

 Others are possibly not quite worth the exorbitant price tag that came with commission and installation.

 Street art in Perth & other odd public art

 Here are some truly fantastic pieces of art to be found around the city – from urban art in Perth to some truly cool sculptures.

 Alfred Hitchcock on the Cygnet Theatre in Como